Trainer, Coach, Facilitator

 Something work-related

-Tom is an impact couch and certified meditation and mindfulness instructor.
-He created Quantum Discipline, a method of personal growth and facilitates personal, professional and organizational processes of learning and growth.
-His passion: building bridges between cultures and knowledge, translating the whole into digestible language and supporting others to be clearer and more effective.
+Tom is an impact coach and a certified meditation and mindfulness instructor.
+He created Quantum Discipline, a method for personal growth, and facilitates personal, professional, and organizational learning and growth processes.
+His passion lies in building bridges between cultures and knowledge, translating complexity into accessible language, and supporting others in becoming clearer and more effective.

 Something personal

-After traveling through all continents, meditation changed Tom's life for the better and opened the door for him to explore the world from within.
-With his wife, he shares a passion for navigating (and hacking) the human mind and meditation to help them raise their teenage son.
-Tom is also part of a men's collective in Colombia, Manes a la Obra, which promotes personal growth and group pranks.
+After travelling across all continents, meditation changed Tom’s life for the better and opened the door to exploring the world from within.
+He and his wife share a passion for navigating — and hacking — the human mind, as well as for meditation, which helps them in raising their teenage son.
+Tom is also part of a men’s collective in Colombia, Manes a la Obra, which supports personal growth and group playfulness.

 1) How would you describe your job in one sentence?